twan0305/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\* Yes, facial recognition can be quite finicky and not always pick up subtle facial expressions.
+\*\***Are there things that seemed better on paper than acted out?**\*\*

+  Yes, facial recognition can be quite finicky and not always pick up subtle facial expressions.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+  Yes, for new itereations, we can include audio (music output) based on preset playlists depending on different moods.

 ## Part C. Prototype the device